MIC-DKFZ/semantic_segmentation/README.md

 ````

 ### Selecting a Dataset
-In the same way dataset can be changed by:
+In the same way the dataset can be changed by:
 ````shell
 python main.py dataset=Cityscapes               # Cityscapes Dataset with 19 classes using fine annotated data
 python main.py dataset=Cityscapes_coarse        # Cityscapes Dataset with 19 classes using coarse annotated data